ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+courtship on the spot.
+The emergency if
+the case suggested the following plan:
+He politely handed his fair neighbour a
+Bible, )pen, with a pin stuck in the
+following text -Second Epistle of John,
 fifth verse; &quot; And sow I beseech thee
 lady, not as though I wrote a new
 commandment unto thee, but that which we